cdli-gh/blog/_blog/gsoc22/NewFeaturesAndUsabilityEnhancement/posts/17_eval2.md

 - Learned how exports for different categories of formats work and implemented them.
 - Learned to change an element dynamically according to conditions while modifying the export drop-down for publications export.
 - Learned to manipulate data from one form to another while implementing the modal and forms for the BulkUpdate functionality.
+- Learned to write technical and user-friendly documentations.

 ## Difficulties
 - It was a bit challenging to change the publications drop-down according to the number of search results.